 The typical objections in Will contests are: testator lacks mental capacity; testator was under undue influence when signing; or the Will did not meet statutory requirements.
-Challenges to the validity of a Will must be filed in probate court within a certain number of days after the person making the challenge receives notice of the death or of the petition to admit the Will to probate.
+Challenges to the validity of a Will must be filed in probate court within a certain number of days after the person making the challenge receives notice of the petition to admit the Will to probate.

-Will contests can be avoid by enlisting the services of an experienced probate lawyer, especially if you think someone could challenge the Will.
+Will contests can be avoided by enlisting the services of an experienced probate lawyer, especially if you think someone could challenge the Will.
 There are several things a will contests lawyer in New York City can do: The lawyer may ask a physician to evaluate a testator's mental competence.
 The lawyer may videotape the signing of the Will (before witnesses), and they can put provisions in the Will that would cause the challenger to be left out of the Will if they contest the Will.
 Such provisions are commonly known as "no contest" clauses or "in terrorem" clauses.
 If such a provision is used in a Will, a person who objects to the probate of a Will forfeits any bequest under the Will if he loses his challenge and the document is upheld.
 New York Estates, Powers and Trusts Law Section 3-3.5 provides the particulars regarding these clauses.
 The statute allows a potential objectant to take a preliminary examination of the attesting witnesses to the Will, the attorney who prepared the Will, the nominated executor and the proponents without forfeiting rights to receive a bequest.
 New York estate lawyers are aware that another method to avoid a possible contest over a Will is to have a person prepare a Living Trust during life so that the probate process can be avoided.
 All assets are placed into the trust before death.